The World We Make: Plot

-Lee and her older brother Casey (Richard Kohnke) have inherited their love for horses from their late mother.
+Lee and her older brother Casey have inherited their love for horses from their late mother.
 Casey suggests that they should go on a cross-country horse-riding trip together after Lee graduates from high school.
 Lee happily agrees as it will give her time to figure out what she wants to do with her life.
 But after Casey’s death in a tragic car accident, Lee’s life suddenly undergoes some drastic changes.
-Her father, Jeff (Kevin Sizemore), retreats into his garage, devoting himself to finishing the car that he was rebuilding for Casey.
+Her father, Jeff, retreats into his garage, devoting himself to finishing the car that he was rebuilding for Casey.

 Meanwhile, Lee is forced to shoulder all the responsibilities of the grieving family alone.
 Ultimately, help arrives in the shape of Casey’s best friend, Jordan.
 Despite his fear of horses, Jordan helps Lee out in the barn.
-He also spends time with Lee’s younger brother Logan (Gunnar Sizemore).
+He also spends time with Lee’s younger brother Logan.
 As the film progresses, a relationship begins to develop between Lee and Jordan, garnering the attention of both sides of the racial divide.

 Unlike Lee, Jordan seems to have everything figured out.
 He presently attends a local college but already has secured enrolment into a prestigious college in California on a football scholarship.
 He intends to attend the business school there.
-But his life is not without problems, most of which stem from his father, Thomas (Gregory Alan Williams), who lost all of Jordan’s college money in gambling.
+But his life is not without problems, most of which stem from his father, Thomas, who lost all of Jordan’s college money in gambling.
 When Jordan and Lee begin dating, it ends up making his life more complicated.
 Jordan has become accustomed to being racially profiled, but the looks he receives whenever he is out with Lee surprise even him.

 As the people of their town become aware of their relationship, the hostilities that Jordan experiences increase abruptly.
 Even Lee seems to have her share of biases.
 This is indicated when she asks Jordan to play basketball with Logan, believing that he will be naturally good at the sport.
 When Jordan corrects her and tells her not to make assumptions, she is instantly apologetic.
 After they start dating, he gradually occupies Casey’s vacant place in their family for both Logan and Jeff.

 The latter even lets Jordan have the first ride in Casey’s car when it is fully rebuilt.
 However, the car draws the attention of some of Lee’s classmates, and the altercation with them lands Jordan in hospital.
 For the first time in their lives, Lee and her family realize the casual racism that Jordan is exposed to every day.
 As for Lee, she faces her own share of racial biases as well, especially from Thomas.